 Can you make a smooth piece of licorice grow warts?
-Do this science experiment with the kids to find out!Time: 5 minutesSkill level: Get a grown-upSuppliesTwizzlers licorice twists (the Pull-n-Peel va . . .
+Do this science experiment with the kids to find out!Time: 5 minutesSkill level: Get a grown-upSuppliesTwizzlers licorice twists (the Pull-n-Peel . . .

 There are several different types of box ovens you can make.
 These instructions are for a box oven with a hinged lid.
 If you use the sturdy materials recommended and take good care of it, you should b . . .

 Imagine sweeping the dust from a giant rock formation to uncover an ancient dinosaur fossil, or peering through your backyard telescope to identify a hazy comet as it streaks across the sky.
-Sound exc . . .
+Sound e . . .

 The next time you visit the beaches near Torrey Pines or La Jolla, be sure to look up at the sky.
 You may notice many colorful gliders soaring high above the ground.
-These gliders provide the ultimate . . .
+These gliders provide the ultima . . .